-In last month’s survey, we asked you about your gardens, and found that all of our respondents would like to spend more time outside.
-If this summer is anything like last year, we expect your gardens will be seeing a lot of use in the coming months, so we’ve put together a few tips to help you make the most of your outside space.
+If this summer is anything like last year, we expect you'll be getting a lot of use out of your garden in the coming weeks, so we’ve put together a few tips to help you make the most of your outside space.

 1) The right grounding

 Before you go out and start purchasing new flowers and shrubs for your garden, it is important to have an idea of the soil that you will be planting in.